TL;DR

 });

-For stateless APIs (no server-side sessions), use the Double Submit Cookie pattern: the server sets a CSRF token as a cookie, and JavaScript reads it and sends it back as a header.
+For stateless APIs without server-side sessions, the Double Submit Cookie pattern works well: the server sets a CSRF token as a cookie, and JavaScript reads it and sends it back as a header.
 The server checks that both values match.
+An attacker can't read the cookie from a different origin, so they can't forge the header.

 // Client-side